All Products

 Note

-• The preceding result indicates that hypopg 1.3.1 is installed.
+• The result shows that version 1.3.1 of the hypopg extension is installed.

-• You can also execute the SQL statement to query the pg_extension table to check whether the hypopg extension is installed.
-Example:
+• You can also query the pg_extension table to verify that the hypopg extension is installed.
+For example:

 SELECT * FROM pg_extension WHERE extname = 'hypopg';